MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 [**PHASE 5: POST MIGRATION TASKS**](migrate-from-ad-rms-phase5.md )

-- **Step 10: Decommission AD RMS**
+- **Step 10: Deprovision AD RMS**

-    When you have confirmed that all clients are using Azure Information Protection and no longer accessing the AD RMS servers, you can decommission your AD RMS deployment.
+    When you have confirmed that all clients are using Azure Information Protection and no longer accessing the AD RMS servers, you can deprovision your AD RMS deployment.

 - **Step 11: Re-key your Azure Information Protection tenant key**